matyaszednicek/ai-doc-chat/README.md

+> From a time when vibecoding wasnt a thing yet

 # AI Doc Chat (NodeJS + Next.js)

 Super simple, little to no styling.
 Upload PDF and ask questions about it.